BlogLearning RussianRussian or Spanish. Difficulties in understanding the language.

 The big advantage of authentic material is their interest.
 If you are interested in the subject, and stay with a limited range of interesting material, you will be motivated to continue and you will be better able to decipher the meaning.
 This will help you get used to the patterns of the language faster.

 As to Spanish versus Russian, I think you should focus on the language that interests you the most.
-Russian is more difficult, in that the grammar is more complex, although verb tenses in Spanish are no piece of cake.
+Russian is more difficult, in that the grammar is more complex, although verb tenses in Spanish are no piece of cake, and there other tricky elements.
 It is also true that having to read in a less familiar alphabet also makes the language more difficult, and more tiring to read.
 They are both wonderful languages that open a window to an interesting world of culture, literature, food, music, and most of all people.
 I have found the study of Russian and access to that world to be a marvellous personal acquisition.